Harrison Smith: 2015

-On May 3, 2015, the Minnesota Vikings picked up the fifth-year option on his rookie contract that paid him $5.28 million for 2016.
+On May 3, 2015, the Vikings picked up the fifth-year option on his rookie contract that paid him $5.28 million for 2016.

-In the season opener, he recorded a season-high nine combined tackles in a 20-3 loss to the San Francisco 49ers.
-In Week 2, Smith made a season-high six solo tackles in a 26-16 win over the Detroit Lions.
-In Week 4, Smith made three combined tackles and intercepted a pass thrown by Peyton Manning in a 23-20 loss to the Denver Broncos, marking Smith's first interception of the season.
-In Week 16, Smith racked up five combined tackles and intercepted a pass thrown by Eli Manning that he returned for a 35-yard touchdown in the Vikings' 49-17 win over the New York Giants.
-He set a Minnesota Vikings' franchise record with four interceptions returned for touchdowns in a career.
+In the season opener, he recorded a season-high nine combined tackles in a 20–3 loss to the San Francisco 49ers.
+In Week 2, Smith made a season-high six solo tackles in a 26–16 win over the Lions.
+In Week 4, Smith made three combined tackles and intercepted a pass thrown by Peyton Manning in a 23–20 loss to the Denver Broncos, marking Smith's first interception of the season.
+In Week 16, Smith racked up five combined tackles and intercepted a pass thrown by Eli Manning that he returned for a 35-yard touchdown in the Vikings' 49–17 win over the New York Giants.
+He set a Vikings' franchise record with four interceptions returned for touchdowns in a career.
 Smith started 13 games for the Vikings in the 2015 season and missed Weeks 12, 14, and 15 due to a knee injury.
 He finished the season with 66 combined tackles, 1.5 sacks, two interceptions, and a touchdown.

 On January 31, 2016, Smith played in his first Pro Bowl, as an alternate for the injured Earl Thomas.
 He was ranked 73rd on the NFL Top 100 Players of 2016.

 2016

 On June 6, 2016, Smith signed a five-year, $51.25 million contract extension with the Vikings that included $28.57 million guaranteed and a signing bonus of $10 million.

-In the Vikings' season-opener against the Tennessee Titans, he made eight total tackles in a 25–16 victory.
-On September 25, 2016, Smith recorded seven combined tackles and sacked Cam Newton for his first of the season, in a 22–10 win against the Carolina Panthers.
-In a Week 11 matchup against the Arizona Cardinals, Smith recorded a season-high ten combined tackles and sacked Carson Palmer in a 30–24 victory.
+In the Vikings' season-opener against the Titans, he made eight total tackles in a 25–16 victory.
+On September 25, 2016, Smith recorded seven combined tackles and sacked Cam Newton for his first of the season, in a 22–10 win against the Panthers.
+In a Week 11 matchup against the Cardinals, Smith recorded a season-high ten combined tackles and sacked Carson Palmer in a 30–24 victory.
 Smith missed Weeks 14 and 15 with a high ankle sprain that was initially thought to possibly be a season-ending injury that required surgery.
-On December 24, 2016, he returned in a 38–25 loss to the Green Bay Packers and made four solo tackles.
+On December 24, 2016, he returned in a 38–25 loss to the Packers and made four solo tackles.
 He finished the season with 91 tackles, two sacks, and two deflected passes in 14 starts.
 This was the first season in his career he did not record an interception.

-On December 20, 2016, the NFL announced that Smith and fellow Vikings Xavier Rhodes and Cordarrelle Patterson had been voted to the 2017 NFL Pro Bowl.
+On December 20, 2016, the NFL announced that Smith and fellow Vikings Xavier Rhodes and Cordarrelle Patterson had been voted to the 2017 Pro Bowl.
 This was his second consecutive Pro Bowl but first as a first-team member.
 He was ranked 74th on the NFL Top 100 Players of 2017.